Raum: In popular culture

 In the online video game League of Legends, the character Swain tricked the demon 'Raum' in to giving him his power.
 In the game he is characterized as being the Demon of secrets and knowledge.

+The homebrew Dungeons and Dragons campaign setting Crooked Moon, created by popular live play podcast group Legends of Avantris, features a demonic entity known as Raum, the Harvest Terror.
+This Raum, also known as Virgil, possesses a living scarecrow, and is a Demon of secrets.

 In the anime and manga series Welcome to Demon School!
 Iruma-kun, Raim is a succubus who is also a teacher.

 Raum is also the name of a daemon in the Horus Heresy book series that possessed the Word Bearer Argel Tal.

 In the online video game Paladins (video game), Raum is a playable character.

 Raum is also featured as a character in the Hell Bent series, by with Aurora Ascher.